 Q: Dan, firstly let me say that I love this damn website.
 I’m on here 3-4 times a day, even though I know you only post once per day.
 What I sometimes notice, and want to ask you about, is the inconsistent in some of your messaging.
 Sometimes you will say not to wear something (which I take to heart), than you’ll feature someone wearing that very thing.
 I’m thinking about a recent WIWT shot of your colleague Neil wearing clip-on braces, or some of the trends listed in your “Trends We Hope Die” article…

 A: Good question, we’ve received several similar inquiries, especially following that dying trends article.
 The important thing to remember is that style is subjective.
 There are no right or wrong answers.
 I provide guidelines as to what I think looks best on the modern gentleman and what the most valuable clothing investments are to build a smart, long-term wardrobe.
 A lot of this comes down to personal taste, and these are just my opinions – based on my experience in the industry and what I see happening in the streets/menswear industry.
 But I don’t style all of the looks on the site, either.
 We purposely showcase other stylish gentleman from around the world in their own clothes (“What I Wore Today“) in order to provide a larger range of opinions and perspectives.
 For example, I probably would never wear clip-on braces, but I though Neil really looked fly in them – fly enough that he has people questioning my preceding advice in our Guide to Wearing Suspenders.
 Now that’s what I consider good style – breaking the rules so well that people wonder why those rules were created in the first place.

 Thanks, as always, for reading.
 Have a style question?
-Hit us on the AoS Contact Page.
+Hit me.